floriankugler/floriankugler.com/source/articles/2015-01-11-closing-the-doors-for-the-supernatural.html.md

 Never before have the critics of religion been as visible and as outspoken as they are today.
 People like [Sam Harris](http://www.samharris.org), [Richard Dawkins](https://twitter.com/richarddawkins), and [Lawrence Krauss](https://twitter.com/lkrauss1) have sold millions of books arguing for reason and against religion, and YouTube is a seemingly endless source of their debates with members of various religions.

 However, most of them, good scientists that they are, keep a door open, since negatives cannot be proven.
+To take a famous example, claiming that a [teapot is orbiting the sun](http://en.wikipedia.org/wiki/Russell's_teapot) without any evidence may be irrational, but proving the contrary is impossible.
+As unlikely as the hypothesis may seem, science can not preclude it with 100% certainty --- absence of evidence is not evidence of absence.
 In other words, they cannot prove that god does *not* exist.
-Although it's not rational to assume that a [teapot is orbiting the sun](http://en.wikipedia.org/wiki/Russell's_teapot) without any evidence, scientists will not preclude the possibility with 100% certainty, since absence of evidence is not evidence of absence.

 I disagree with this position.
 I think we *can* close that last door with confidence.